MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 **MBR2GPT.EXE** converts a disk from Master Boot Record (MBR) to GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
 The tool is designed to be run from a Windows Preinstallation Environment (Windows PE) command prompt but can also be run from the full Windows 10 operating system (OS).

-For detailed description about the tool, including usage information and troubleshooting guidance, please review the documentation at the Technet article for [MBR2GPT](https://technet.microsoft.com/en-us/itpro/windows/deploy/mbr-to-gpt).
+For detailed description about the tool, including usage information and troubleshooting guidance, please review the documentation in the Technet article for [MBR2GPT](https://technet.microsoft.com/en-us/itpro/windows/deploy/mbr-to-gpt).

-### Sample checklist when verifying conversion from BIOS/MBR to UEFI/GPT
+## Sample checklist when verifying conversion from BIOS/MBR to UEFI/GPT

 - Prior to running MBR2GPT
     - Run msinfo32 to verify the Machine is currently booted in BIOS mode